dosuken123/langapp/README.md

 # This repo is still DRAFT

-# 🦜️🖼️ LangFrame
+# 🦜️🖼️ LangApp

-LangFrame is an open-source web application framework for production-grade LLM applications.
+LangApp is an open-source web application framework for production-grade LLM applications.

 Creating your first LLM application by forking an example project found on Internet is easy, however, running it on production requires a lot more effort.